Related Reading

 How is this test done?

-If you are unable to cough up enough sputum on your own, you may need to inhale a special warm, sterile saline solution to trigger a cough that will make enough sputum.
+If you're unable to cough up enough sputum on your own, you may need to inhale a special warm, sterile saline solution to trigger a cough that will make enough sputum.
 If that doesn't work, you may need gastric aspiration.
 This is a procedure in which a tube is put through your nose or mouth into your stomach to collect sputum that has been coughed up and swallowed.
-This method may also be done to get a sample on a child who may not be able to cough up sputum.
+This method may also be used to get a sample on a child who may not be able to cough up sputum.

-If healthcare providers suspect you have TB outside your lungs or another mycobacterial infection, you may need tests on urine, cerebrospinal fluid, or tissue samples.
+If health care providers suspect you have TB outside your lungs or another mycobacterial infection, you may need tests on urine, cerebrospinal fluid, or tissue samples.
 Tests may also be done on other body fluids.

 Does this test pose any risks?

-A phlegm culture doesn't pose any risks.
+A coughed-up phlegm (sputum) culture doesn't pose any risks.
 A blood sample may be needed.
 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 What might affect my test results?